JordanCH05/VideoGameReviews/README.md

 * VS Code as IDE (integrated development environment)
 * PIP to install packages
 * Postgresql for the database to create content and manage data
-* Heroku used for deployment
+* Heroku used for original deployment
+* Migrated to Render for current deployment

 ### Required modules